Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Artifacts may exist on planets or in space, are placed on the galaxy when it is created and may not be moved or destroyed by players.

 #### Controlling Artifacts

 * ***Artifact on a Planet***
-Whoever controls the planet controls the Artifact.
+A player takes control of an Artifact on a planet if she controls the planet at the end of an action.
+She loses control of it as soon as she loses control of th planet.
 * ***Artifact in Space***
 A player takes control of an Artifact in space if, at the end of an action, she has ships in its System.
 She retains control of it even if she stops having ships in the System, until another player takes control of it.